 While the WordPress software is free, it’s important to remember that each site is unique and will have different requirements — that’s why WordPress sites can range anywhere from $30 to $3000.
 This section will help you narrow down that price range and budget accordingly.

 To begin creating your site, choose a WordPress plan that’s right for you.
+Low-cost WordPress hosting is available, but your exact rate will largely depend on which package you choose.
 There are five plans and their main differences relate to price, customization, and support.

 Although the Free plan is technically free, there’s more work to be done on the back end in comparison to the other four plans.
 For example, the Free plan requires you to purchase a domain while the Personal, Premium, Business, and eCommerce plans will host your domain for free for one year.